Probate Q&A Series

 Joint Account Ownership Rights

-In North Carolina, joint bank account owners hold equal rights to withdraw and manage funds.
-Neither owner may deplete the account in a way that harms the other.
+In Pennsylvania, joint bank account owners generally may withdraw funds from the account, but ownership as between the parties depends on the net contributions of each party unless there is clear and convincing evidence of a different intent.
 If a relative withdraws funds without your parent’s knowledge or consent, that action may violate your parent’s rights and state law.

 Civil Remedies